Is mindfulness in today’s hectic world, boring, impossible or critical?

-It’s something that people have been doing for more than two and a half thousand years which has clearly stood the test of time.
+It’s something that people have been doing for more than two and a half thousand years.
+It has clearly stood the test of time.

 This relentless pressure is driving an insatiable appetite for change.
-For many of us that change is quite simply what we have come to know as a ‘work life balance’.
+For many of us, that change is quite simply what we have come to know as a ‘work life balance’.

-More people have access to clean water than ever before
+– More people have access to clean water than ever before.

-Advances in sanitation are something our ancestors would have probably had at the top of their wish list.
+– Advances in sanitation are something our ancestors would have probably had at the top of their wish list.

-Medicine has changed the face of the world we live in and people are living twice as long as they were 100 years ago.
+– Medicine has changed the face of the world we live in and people are living twice as long as they were 100 years ago.

-Less people are hungry.
+Fewer people are hungry

 Fewer people live in poverty.